cloudsmith-io/cloudsmith-api/bindings/java/src/docs/EntitlementsApi.md

 <a name="entitlementsRead"></a>
 # **entitlementsRead**
-> RepositoryTokenResponse entitlementsRead(owner, repo, identifier, fuzzy, showTokens)
+> RepositoryToken entitlementsRead(owner, repo, identifier, fuzzy, showTokens)

 Get a specific entitlement in a repository.